 - White Widget

 All have extremely high search volumes and it would be beneficial to rank well for all these terms and not just the main target term ‘Widgets’.

-Canonicals seem to confuse a fair few people, however they are my go to method of removing duplicate content.
-The concept is simple, if you have two pages that have duplicate content, like the example below.
+Canonicals seem to confuse a fair few people, however, they are my go-to methods of removing duplicate content.
+The concept is simple if you have two pages that have duplicate content, like the example below.